Mentor OH Medicaid Attorney

 Qualifying For Medicaid

 To qualify for long-term Medicaid coverage in Ohio, you must be a resident of Ohio and have one of the following conditions: legally blind, disabled, aged, or a limiting physical factor.
-These conditions also must require you to need home care services or live in a supportive care facility.
+These conditions also must require you to need home care services or live in a supportive care ( Nursing Home or Assisted Living) facility.
 The timing of these events and your medical history are also relevant, as eligibility includes a look-back period where your needs are assessed.

 • Home goods and furniture